Carr resigns as Donegal manager after poor start

 Paddy Carr has stepped down from his role as manager of Donegal's inter-county football team after 149 days.

-Carr was appointed to succeed Declan Bonner in October but Donegal have had a difficult campaign.
+Carr was appointed to succeed Declan Bonner in October but the Tir Chonaill men have had a difficult campaign.

-Tir Chonaill are bottom of the Allianz Football League Division One table and need a big win over Roscommon on Sunday to avoid relegation.
+Donegal are bottom of the Allianz Football League Division One table and even a big win over Roscommon on Sunday is unlikely to prevent relegation.

+Carr said he had taken his decision following a "discussion with some senior members" of the Donegal squad.

+"I want to announce that I'm stepping away from the position of Donegal team manager with immediate effect," Carr added.

-"I want nothing more than the best for Donegal and that will never change," said Carr.
+"I want nothing more than the best for Donegal and that will never change."

-Without talismanic captain Michael Murphy, Carr was set to spearhead a new era for the team but Donegal struggled to get going under his tenure.
+Without talismanic captain Michael Murphy, Carr was aiming to spearhead a new era for the team but Donegal struggled to get going under his tenure.

 They finished bottom of their Dr McKenna Cup group at the start of the year and are in danger of relegation to Division Two.